estuary/flow/site/docs/reference/Connectors/capture-connectors/http-ingest.md

 ### Authentication

-The connector can optionally require each request to present an authentication token as part of an `Authorization: Bearer ` HTTP header.
+The connector can optionally require each request to present an authentication token as part of an `Authorization: Bearer` HTTP header.
 To enable authentication, generate a secret and paste it into the "Require Auth Token" field.
 We recommend using a password manager to generate these values, but keep in mind that not all systems will be able to send values with certain special characters, so you may want to disable special characters when you generate the secret.
 If you enable authentication, then each incoming request must have an `Authorization` header with the value of your token.
 For example, if you use an auth token value of `mySecretToken`, then the header on each request must be `Authorization: Bearer mySecretToken`.

 **If you don't enable authentication, then anyone who knows the URL will be able to publish data to your collection.** We recommend using authentication whenever possible.

+### CORS allowed origins

+Under **Endpoint Config**, you can set [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing) allowed origins for your webhook URLs.
+By default, CORS will be disabled.
+Enable it by adding at least one allowed request origin to the list.
+Each value in the list will be permitted by the [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.

 ### Webhook signature verification